DSA-Marathon/DSA_Marathon/Time_and_Space_Complexity/Questions.md

 - (D)  D

 ### Solution
-C. Because in first case the loop will execute n times , in second case it will be n/2, in third case it is logn time and if we closely observe then it is an infinite loop.
+C. Because in first case the loop will execute n times, in second case it will be n/2, in third case it is log(n) time and if we closely observe then it is an infinite loop.
 ******

 ## Question 7